joraavanes/rki-dashboard/additional_questions.md

 ---
 1. How long did you spend on the coding test?
 What would you add to your solution if you had more time?

 ==It took about ~10 hours.
-The features can be countless, but I would expand it by using other data endpoints on the API.==
+The features can be countless, but I would expand it by using other endpoints on the API.==

 2. What alternative approaches/solutions to the user story did you consider when engineering your solution?
 What benefits/downsides would they have had compared to the selected solution?